needmorecowbell/Hamburglar/README.md

 This will recursively scan for files, then analyzes each file for a variety of findings using regex filters

+**Tips**

+- You can use this script as a webpage scraper with something like this:
+ `wget https://www.google.com/ -O page ; python3 hamburglar.py page; rm page;`

 ## Settings

 - `whitelistOn`: turns on or off whitelist checking